Service Learning Overview

 • 11th Grade: Strengthening Communities (Social Services & Social Justice)

 Students select from many experiential learning options during our spring Project Week.
 Among the offerings are local, domestic, and international service-based experiences.
-Past projects have included serving local non-profits, disaster relief, Habitat for Humanity projects, and teaching in Redmond schools or internationally in Cambodia and Uruguay.
+Past projects have included serving local non-profits, disaster relief, Habitat for Humanity projects, and teaching in Redmond schools.
+This year a new, international trip to Costa Rica will offer students an opportunity for service hours during the nine-day program.
 Project leaders instill goals and expectations during the months leading up to Project Week to prepare students and promote an enriching experience for them and participating communities.
 Students complete journals, assignments, and/or self-evaluations to capture and reflect upon their learning outcomes.

 Service-based opportunities exist across the academic curriculum through delivery by classroom teachers.
 Whether engaging in political action, learning from government or non-profit leaders, producing art to raise awareness for a cause or taking action for environmental justice, students learn about complex issues and have opportunities to take action to better their world.